Seattle JazzED is YOUR home for excellent music education.

 What’s more, in jazz you get to improvise and interpret music.
 It’s a powerful way to express yourself!
 With jazz you collaborate with your bandmates—you are responsible for each other and the performance you’re working toward.
 Because jazz is an improvisational music, you get comfortable with taking some creative risks and trying out new ideas.
 Jazz requires you to get curious, focus in and listen closely to your peers (and they’ll do the same for you.)

-[To get a goose-bump inducing take on this, watch the video with Wynton Marsalis above.]
+[For more on ‘Why Jazz’, watch the video with Wynton Marsalis above.]

 Plus we have a lot of jazz history here!
 As a JazzED student you’re in league with Seattle’s rich jazz tradition, which stretches from Seattle’s early Jackson Street jazz scene with Ray Charles, Quincy Jones, and Ernestine Anderson, to the smooth jazz of Kenny G, through to the improvisational jazz of Wayne Horvitz, Bill Frisell, and Industrial Revelation.
 You can be part of this legacy.
 We’d love to have you.